Housesitting in Edinburgh with TrustedHousesitters

 Do you feel comfortable giving medications?
 Make sure you understand what’s involved before a homeowner leaves and never be afraid to ask for clarification.

-Combined, they kept us smiling and warm even during one of the area’s worst snowstorms.
+Combined, they kept me smiling and warm even during one of the area’s worst snowstorms.

 The Menagerie in New Town

 The Menagerie!
-These four were so stinkin’ precious and we were lucky enough to return for a second sit a few months later.
+These four were so stinkin’ precious and I was lucky enough to return for a second sit a few months later.
 Two labradors and two sister kitties and all four had personalities to boot!

 two labrador retrievers cuddling on a carpeted floor

 The location of this sit was New Town.
 That’s right in the heart of Edinburgh!
-And we even had access to some of the private New Town gardens.
+And I even had access to some of the private New Town gardens.

 This area of the city was well-planned and included many green spaces for the wealthy residents to enjoy.

 They remain gated today, with only residents retaining keys to access them.
-As we were temporary residents, we made sure to enjoy as many of these special spaces as possible!
+As I was a temporary resident, I made sure to enjoy as many of these special spaces as possible!

-Being in the heart of the city allowed us to get out and about more often.
-That’s even though we never left the dogs alone for more than a few hours at a time.
+Being in the heart of the city allowed me to get out and about more often.
+That’s even though I never left the dogs alone for more than a few hours at a time.

 A Husky in a Snowstorm